Fees: DECA dues of $40; IB Exam Fee as appropriate

 The ethical discussion involved in the application of economic theories and policies permeate throughout the economics course as students are required to consider and reflect on human end-goals and values.

-The economic course encourages students to develop international perspectives, fosters a concern for global issues, and raises students' awareness of their own responsibilities at a local, national, and international level.
+The economic course encourages students to develop international perspectives, foster a concern for global issues, and raises students' awareness of their own responsibilities at a local, national, and international level.
 The course also seeks to develop values and attitudes that will enable students to achieve a degree of personal commitment in trying to resolve these issues, appreciating our shared responsibility as citizens of an increasingly interdependent world.

 Section 1: Microeconomics